The-Foreigners/The-Foreigners.github.io/objectives.md

 - Protect Zera from the Neighbors when entering Brindol.
   - We may have a reputation and may attract unwanted attention.
   - Should we talk to local law?
 Find potential hideouts/hangouts.
   - Feign Death upon entering town.
+Find a coffin.
+Lay a trap.
   - Death Ward to prevent an assassination.

 - What is our current wealth?
 Budget enough for material components.